LucasDionisi/TwitchBot_blindtest/README.md

 - Add widgets for OBS.
 - Possibility to change the StringSimilarity threshold.

-[FR] Les messages du bot sont écrits en français.
-Dans une prochaine version, le choix de la langue sera possible.

-Les prochaines mises a jour :
-- Ajout de points à un utilisateur n'étant pas inscrit dans le tableau des scores.
-- Information sur l'interface quand la musique a été trouvée.
-- Ajout de widgets pour OBS.
-- Possibilité de modifier le seuil de StringSimilarity.

-## 💌 Remarks or Questions / Remarques ou Questions
+## 💌 Remarks or Questions
 ---
-[EN] If you have a question or a remark, do not hesitate.
+If you have a question or a remark, do not hesitate.
 I remain available here for well by mail : lucas.dionisi@pro

-[FR] Si vous avez une question ou une remarque, n'hésitez pas.
-Je reste disponnible ici pour bien par mail : lucas.dionisi@pro